New Build Mortgages- A Guide

 It can be difficult to take out a buy to let (BTL) mortgage on a new build, and many lenders won’t allow BTL unless a property has been inhabited for at least six months.
 This is because new builds have historically been exploited in property scams, and recent housing legislation makes it harder to purchase new property for profit.

 It’s also harder for lenders to establish facts relevant to your application, such as the amount of rental income you can expect as well as resale value on a brand new home.
 So if you do find a lender that is willing to offer BTL on a new build you can expect to pay hefty interest rates as well as a large deposit.
-We recommend you speak to an expert for advice, and you can find out more about Buy to Let mortgages here.
+We recommend you speak to an expert for advice, and if you want to find out more about buy to let mortgages head over to our article dedicated to buy to let mortgages.

 Can I get a new build mortgage in Scotland?